 This Student Handbook is distributed in accordance with Nebraska State Law, Section 79-262, paragraph three which states in part: "Rules and Standards which form the basis for discipline shall be distributed to students and parents at the beginning of each school year or at the time of enrollment..."

-Parents (or guardians) and students are required to sign & return the receipt form below by August 19.
-2022 .
+Parents (or guardians) and students are required to sign & return the receipt form below.

 PARENT/STUDENT AGREEMENT